Gerald Paddio

-Gerald James Paddio (born April 21, 1965) is an American former professional basketball player who played in three National Basketball Association (NBA) seasons for five different teams – the Cleveland Cavaliers, Seattle SuperSonics, Indiana Pacers, New York Knicks and Washington Bullets.
-A 6'7" small forward from Kilgore College and the University of Nevada, Las Vegas (UNLV), Paddio was selected by the Boston Celtics in the third round (74th overall) of the 1988 NBA draft.
+Gerald James Paddio (April 21, 1965 – April 4, 2026) was an American professional basketball player who was a small forward for three seasons in the National Basketball Association (NBA) for five teams—the Cleveland Cavaliers, Seattle SuperSonics, Indiana Pacers, New York Knicks, and Washington Bullets.
+He played college basketball for the UNLV Runnin' Rebels and was selected by the Boston Celtics in the third round of the 1988 NBA draft with the 74th overall pick.

 In his NBA career, Paddio appeared in 129 games and scored a total of 715 points.
 His most notable year as a professional was during the 1990–91 NBA season as a member of the Cavaliers when he appeared in 70 games and averaged 7.2 ppg.

 College

-During his college playing days at UNLV, he was coached by Jerry Tarkanian.
-Paddio was an important part of the 1987 UNLV team that reached to the Final Four.
+During his college playing days at the University of Nevada, Las Vegas, he was coached by Jerry Tarkanian.
+Paddio was a starting forward the 1987 UNLV team that reached the Final Four.
 Before UNLV, he was named a first-team junior college All-American at Seminole State.

+Death

+Paddio died in a single-vehicle traffic collision in Rayne, Louisiana, on April 4, 2026, at the age of 60.